 Portsmouth Harbour and approaches are controlled by QHM Portsmouth (VHF channel 11).
 QHM must be contacted before crossing the fairway within the Harbour.

-The "visitMyHarbour" web site is very useful free resource for harbour pilotage and gives a great overview for visiting the Solent area.
+The "visitMyHarbour" web site is very useful free resource for harbour pilotage and, being based on the Isle of Wight, gives a good overview for visiting the Solent area.
 Members can also download Hydrographic Office charts from their site.

 The comprehensive River Hamble Handbook is pubished annually in collaboration with the Hamble Harbour Authority and can be viewed on the Combined Hamble Clubs web site.
 Locally based in the River Hamble Sea Start offer marine breakdown assistance for the Solent Area.